Monday, 24 December 2018

 I don't know if I have any downsides to relay, but I'm pretty easy to please.
 I'm hoping there is more to come soon.

-And here three more reviews...
+And here are three more reviews...

 No gung-ho and serious SF Military reading